DeepakS-Github/CropConnect/README.md

 # CropConnect
 CropConnect is a website that connects crop and dairy farmers directly to consumers, eliminating the need for intermediaries in the traditional supply chain.
-The website also provides additional features such as a crop predictor, insecticide predictor, soil nutrient predictor, and weather forecast, which can help farmers optimize their farming practices and increase their yields.
+The website also provides additional features such as a crop predictor, insecticide predictor, crop growind steps, soil nutrient predictor, weather forecast and estimate crop price, which can help farmers optimize their farming practices and increase their yields.

 ## Installation
 To install CropConnect, follow these steps: